Resource relationships in Managed Service for PostgreSQL

 A cluster's computing capacity depends on its host class, which is the virtual machine template used to deploy the cluster's hosts.
 For a list of available host classes and their specs, see Host classes.

 To manage connections and balance the cluster load, the service architecture features the Odyssey connection pooler.
-For more information, see Managing connections.
+To learn more, see Connection management.

-A cluster created in a folder can be accessed by all VMs connected to the same cloud network.
-For more information about networking, see the Virtual Private Cloud documentation.
+You can access a cluster created in a folder from any VM in the same cloud network.
+For more information on how the network works, see this Virtual Private Cloud guide.

 Alert